14 players Manchester United missed out on – and who they signed instead

-Manchester United have made some notable signings en route to a record number of Premier League titles, but there were still a few who got away.
+Manchester United‘s transfer business may have helped propel the club to a record number of Premier League titles, but there has still been a number of players that got away.

-We’ve gone back through the Premier League era to pick out 13 men who never made it to Old Trafford, despite the best efforts of the various managers in charge.
+Here are 13 players who never made it to Old Trafford, despite the best efforts of the various managers in charge.

 Alex Ferguson’s pursuit of Alan Shearer was no secret, and after missing out on the England striker to Blackburn Rovers he continued to keep tabs on him going into the summer of 1996.